Table of Contents

 # Compatibility with 4.2BSD implementation of TCP/IP.
 Not recommended. #options TCP_COMPAT_42

 This option is only needed if you have machines on the network that still run 4.2BSD or a network stack derived from it.
-If you've got one or more 4.2BSD-systems on your network, you've to pay attention to set the right broadcast-address, as 4.2BSD has a bug in its networking code, concerning the broadcast address.
+If you have got one or more 4.2BSD-systems on your network, you have to pay attention to set the right broadcast-address, as 4.2BSD has a bug in its networking code, concerning the broadcast address.
 This bug forces you to set all host-bits in the broadcast-address to “0”.
 The TCP_COMPAT_42 option helps you ensuring this.

-These options enable lookup of data via DHCP or the BOOTPARAM protocol if the kernel is told to use a NFS root file system.
+These options enable lookup of data via DHCP or the BOOTPARAM protocol if the kernel is told to use an NFS root file system.
 See the diskless(8) manpage for more information.

 # Kernel root file system and dump configuration. config netbsd root on ? type ? #config netbsd root on sd0a type ffs #config netbsd root on ? type nfs

 These lines tell where the kernel looks for its root file

 system, and which filesystem type it is expected to have.
 If